hmrc/customs-declarations-information/README.md

 # Customs Declarations Information

-This API permits requesting the status of a declaration.
+This API permits requesting the status and versions of a declaration.

-The user must supply an MRN, DUCR, UCR or inventory reference as a parameter in the request URL.
+For the status endpoints The user must supply an MRN, DUCR, UCR or inventory reference as a parameter in the request URL.
 The endpoint returns a set of latest status details.

 ## GET Status Request